karmab/kcli/doc/index.md

 ## Testing

 Basic testing can be run with pytest.
-If using a remote hypervisor, you ll want to set the *KVIRT_HOST* and *KVIRT_USER* environment variables so that it points to your host with the corresponding user.
+If using a remote host/client, you ll want to set the *KVIRT_HOST* and *KVIRT_USER* environment variables so that it points to your host with the corresponding user.

-# Specific parameters for a hypervisor
+# Specific parameters for a host/client

 - *host* Defaults to 127.0.0.1
 - *port*
 - *user* Defaults to root
 - *protocol* Defaults to ssh
 - *url* can be used to specify an exotic qemu url
 - *tunnel* Defaults to False.
 Setting it to true will make kcli use tunnels for console and for ssh access.
-You want that if you only open ssh port to your hypervisor!
+You want that if you only open ssh port to your client!
 - *planview* Defaults to False.
 Setting it to true will make kcli use the value specified in *~/.kcli/plan* as default plan upon starting and stopping plan.
 Additionally, vms not belonging to the set plan wont show up when listing
 - *keep_networks* Defaults to False.
 Setting it to true will make kcli keeps networks when deleting plan

-# Available parameters for hypervisor/profile/plan files
+# Available parameters for client/profile/plan files

 - *cpumodel* Defaults to Westmere
 - *cpuflags* (optional).
 You can specify a list of strings with features to enable or use dict entries with *name* of the feature and *enable* either set to True or False.
 The value for vmx is ignored, as it s handled by the nested flag